ikoojos/Algorithm-Debt-Research/README.md

 # Algorithm Debt Research

 This repository contains Jupyter notebooks developed in Google Colab for identifying **Algorithm Debt (AD)** in Deep Learning (DL) frameworks.
-The primary aim is to classify and identify AD within the source code of DL frameworks using various Machine Learning (ML)/DL models and embeddings.
+The aim of this project is to investigate AD identification performance of various
+Machine Learning (ML)/DL models and embedding from source code comments known as SATD through an empirical study.

-To go to the files in Google Drive, use this [link](https://drive.google.com/drive/folders/1swdyQlbX3OY6wG2RPfXP9kjIS44oQAz9) to access the project in Google Drive.
+To access the files in Google Drive, use this [link](https://drive.google.com/drive/folders/1swdyQlbX3OY6wG2RPfXP9kjIS44oQAz9) to access the project in Google Drive.

 ## Table of Contents